syncfusion-content/windowsforms-docs/WindowsForms/Status-Bar/StatusBarAdv-Behavior-Settings.md

 ---
 layout: post
-title: StatusBarAdv Behavior Settings in Windows Forms Status Bar control | Syncfusion
+title: StatusBarAdv Behavior Settings in WinForms Status Bar | Syncfusion
 description: Learn about StatusBarAdv Behavior Settings support in Syncfusion Windows Forms Status Bar (StatusBarAdv) control and more details.
 platform: WindowsForms
 control: StatusBarAdv
 documentation: ug
 ---

-# StatusBarAdv Behavior Settings in Windows Forms Status Bar (StatusBarAdv)
+# StatusBarAdv Behavior Settings in Windows Forms Status Bar

 This section discusses the properties that determine the behavior of the StatusBarAdv control.